chestergrant/chestergrant.github.io/about.md

   Typically...over 100+ post a day...
 Sometimes 1000+.
 For an invite, contact me.
 - I created a paper trading website site and sold it to umoo.com[now defunct] back in 2008.
 [I am not rich]
 - Started coding when I was 12.
-- Placed in top 5 for A-levels in Antigua for 2002.
 - Had a blog 2010 - 2012 with over 150,000 views.